neuralmagic/gateway-api-inference-extension/README.md

 export HF_TOKEN=<HuggingFace Token that has access to the vLLM models>
 ```

-To enable LoadAwareScorer, the following environment variables must be configured:
+To enable the LoadAwareScorer, the following environment variables must be configured:
 ```
 export ENABLE_LOAD_AWARE_SCORER=true
 export LOAD_AWARE_SCORER_WEIGHT=1.0